Fatty liver disease life insurance

 For this reason, securing cover after a hepatitis D diagnosis is often judged on the same criteria as a hepatitis B diagnosis.

-Acute cases that result in a full recovery, with no long-term or permanent damage, will often be able to secure cover on standard terms.
+Acute cases that result in a full recovery, with no long-term or permanent damage, may be able to secure cover on standard terms.

 While those that develop into a chronic condition, with long-term liver damage, will likely experience inflated premiums.

-Securing life insurance after a hepatitis E diagnosis can be extremely straightforward.
+Securing life insurance after a hepatitis E diagnosis could be extremely straightforward.

 This is because hepatitis E is a much milder strain of the virus (commonly developed after eating uncooked meat or shellfish) and is often self-resolving, making it easier to make a full recovery than other strains of the virus.